zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 First of all, you need to bulid a new tensorflow-gpu environment with `python = 3.5`.
 And then the important libs like PIL, matplotlib, pandas, xlrd and xlwt libs should be installed.
 I used `Anaconda3` to finish these tasks so I recommend you use it to build relavant environment, which is very convenient.
 </br>
 If your gpu is NVIDIA product, you should also install `CUDA` and `cuDNN`, because they are the necessities of tensorflow-gpu.
 Before your installing, you need to examine the `computing capability` of your NVIDIA gpu [GPU computing capability](https://blog.csdn.net/real_myth/article/details/44308169).
-The capability should be larger that `3.0`, and you could not install gpu version of tensorflow if it is smaller.
+The capability should be larger than `3.0`, and you could not install gpu version of tensorflow if it is smaller.
 It is important that the specific version of tensorflow-gpu correspond to a certain version of CUDA or cuDNN.
 For example, my computer is `Win10 + CUDA9.0 + CUDNN7.1 + TensorFlow 1.6`.
 </br>
 You can reference [how to build a tensorflow-gpu environment 1](https://blog.csdn.net/lwplwf/article/details/54894364) and [how to build a tensorflow-gpu environment 2](https://blog.csdn.net/lwplwf/article/details/54896088).
 They are the detailed steps of installing tensorflow-gpu.
 </br>